mattstief/pyMaze/README.md

 - The pink represents the head.
 It visits unvisited cells until it reaches a dead end.

 - The shades of red represent a backtrack.
 This happens when a dead end is reached.
 The head will backtrack until it reaches a cell with unvisited neighbors.
+Once all cells are visited, the head will backtrack to the beginning cell, indicating completion.

 - The end of the gif shows a completed maze with the exits marked with light blue.